 We obtained large earth bumble bees (Bombus terrestris) from a commercial seller (Biobest Group NV, Westerlo, Belgium).
 Bumble bees were either provided as 'Mini Hives' containing about 30 worker bumble bees (plot 1-8) or as 'Super Mini Hives' with around 40 workers (plot 9-10).
-All

-153 mini hives were equipped with a care-free nutrition system containing 1.5 liter of sugar solution and 154 pollen supplement to guarantee bumble bee survival during transportation.
-One hive was placed into 155 each of the plots and covered with cardboard and plastic foil as protection against rain and strong 156 sunshine exposure.
-Bumble bees were able to leave the mini hive and forage within the flight cages ad 157 libitum.
-The experiments with the bumble bees were conducted under permit: ROB-55.1-158 8646.NAT 02-8-81-11 according to the nature conservation act of Bavaria (Verordnung zur 159 Ausführung des Bayerischen Naturschutzgesetzes, AVBayNatSchG).
-Before placement into the plots, 160 one bumble bee from each mini hive was sampled as time point zero ('t0').
-After the placement it took 161 a few days for the bumble bees to adapt to outdoor conditions and actively fly within free flight cages 162 of each plot.
-As soon as individual bumble bees were seen flying, up to two individuals were sampled 163 per time point and plot.
-As not all adult bumble bees from every colony were foraging at the same day, 164 we collected some samples over multiple days and binned these for the analysis into seven sampling time points since release in the outdoor flight cages on June 22nd 2023: 't0' (day 0), 't1' (day 13/14), 165 't2' (day 16/17), 't3' (day 20), 't4' (day 23), 't5' (day 27) 't6' (day 35).
-On the final sampling day (July 166 167 27^{th} , 2023), the hive entrances were closed in the early morning, and all animals within the colony immobilized and killed at -20°C. The hives were opened and two adults as well as one larva sampled 168 169 from inside of each colony.
-No larvae could be obtained from the hive of plot 2, as there were none 170 inside.
-Due to vandalism, two of the ten colonies (9 & 10) had to be sampled earlier, so that the final 171 sampling ('t6') contains four adults from inside the colony sampled at day 27.
+All mini hives were equipped with a care-free nutrition system containing 1.5 liter of sugar solution and pollen supplement to guarantee bumble bee survival during transportation.
+One hive was placed into each of the plots and covered with cardboard and plastic foil as protection against rain and strong sunshine exposure.
+Bumble bees were able to leave the mini hive and forage within the flight cages ad libitum.
+The experiments with the bumble bees were conducted under permit: ROB-55.1-8646.NAT_02-8-81-11 according to the nature conservation act of Bavaria (Verordnung zur Ausführung des Bayerischen Naturschutzgesetzes, AVBayNatSchG).
+Before placement into the plots, one bumble bee from each mini hive was sampled as time point zero ('t0').
+After the placement it took a few days for the bumble bees to adapt to outdoor conditions and actively fly within free flight cages of each plot.
+As soon as bumble bees were seen flying, up to two individuals were sampled per time point and plot using a sweep net.
+Bumble bees were transported into the laboratory using in a sterile falcon tube and frozen at -20°C. As not all adult bumble bees from every colony were foraging at the same day, we collected some samples over multiple days and binned these for the analysis into seven sampling time points since release in the outdoor flight cages on June 22nd 2023: 't0' (day 0), 't1' (day 13/14), 't2' (day 16/ 17), 't3' (day 20), 't4' (day 23), 't5' (day 27) 't6' (day 35).
+On the final sampling day (July 27th, 2022), the hive entrances were closed in the early morning, and all animals within the colony immobilized and sacrificed at -20°C. The hives were opened and two adults as well as one larva sampled from inside of each colony.
+No larvae could be obtained from the hive of plot 2, as there were none inside.
+Due to vandalism, two of the ten colonies (9 & 10) had to be sampled earlier, so that the final sampling ('t6') contains four adults from inside the colony sampled at day 27.

-173 2.3 Sample processing, library preparation and sequencing
+2.3 Sample processing, library preparation and sequencing

-Frozen bumble bees were dissected using flame sterilized tweezers to obtain the entire gut including crop, foregut and hindgut.
+Bumble bees were removed from the freezer and dissected using flame sterilized tweezers to obtain the entire gut including crop, foregut and hindgut.
 For larval samples the entire body was used for DNA isolation.
-In total, 118 adult guts and 9 larval samples were processed.
-DNA isolation was performed using the ZymoBIOMICS 96 DNA Kits (Zymo Research) including bead beating at 3200 rpm for 15 min on a grant MPS-1 multiplate shaker (Grant Instruments).
+In total, 118 individual guts of adults and 9 larval samples were processed.
+DNA isolation was performed with individual samples using the ZymoBIOMICS 96 DNA Kits (Zymo Research) including bead beating at 3200 rpm for 15 min on a grant MPS-1 multiplate shaker (Grant Instruments).
 Negative extraction controls (NECs) as well as mock-community positive controls (Zymo Research) were included.